etternagame/etterna/README.md

 ## Contributing

 If you want to contribute to the Etterna client, please read [Building](Docs/Building.md) for instructions on how to get started.
-If you are more interested in helping with the in-game multiplayer, the nodejs server, along with its documentation, is hosted [here](https://github.com/etternagame/NodeMultiEtt).
+We have a variety of different tasks which would help the development of this game as a whole, all of which we have listed at [Contributing.md](Docs/Contributing.md) of If you are more interested in helping with the in-game multiplayer, the nodejs server, along with its documentation, is hosted [here](https://github.com/etternagame/NodeMultiEtt).
 You will still need the Etterna client built and running on your system.

 ## License